forrest79/phpgsql/docs/db.md

 ## Asynchronous functionality

-We can also run query asynchronously.
+We can also run a query asynchronously.
 Use `asyncQuery()` or `asyncQueryArgs()` methods (the syntax is the same as `query()` and `queryArgs()`):

 ```php
 $asyncQuery = $connection->asyncQuery('SELECT * FROM users WHERE id = ?', 1);
 // or $asyncQuery = $connection->asyncQueryArgs('SELECT * FROM users WHERE id = ?', [1]);
 ```

-This return the `AsyncQuery` object.
+This returns the `AsyncQuery` object.
 On this object you can get results for all sent queries with the method `getNextResult()` and get the query asociated with this async query with the `getQuery()` method, that returns `Forrest79\PhPgSql\Db\Query`.

 You can run just one async query on connection (but you can run more queries separated with `;` at once in one function call - but only when you don't use parameters - this is `pgsql` extension limitations - with parameters, you can run just one query at once) at once.
-Before we can run new async query, you need to complete the previous one.
+Before we can run a new async query, you need to complete the previous one.
 When you pass more queries in one method call, you must call the `getNextResult()` method for every query you pass.
 Results are getting in the same order as queries was passed to the DB.
 The method `getNextResult()` returns the same `Result` object as the standard `query()`/`queryArgs()` methods.

 ```php
 $asyncQuery = $connection->asyncQuery('SELECT nick FROM users WHERE id = ?', 1);